microchipgnu/awesome-dx/README.md

 # Awesome DevRel

 I recently took the role as Head of DevRel at [Mintbase](https://mintbase.io).
-This is my personal take on what's interesting and relevant to Developer Relations and Developer Experience.
+This is my personal take on what's interesting and relevant for any Developer Relations and Developer Experience role as I'm learning and getting more experienced.

 - https://leerob.io/blog/dx
 - https://leerob.io/blog/devrel-at-vercel